jina-ai/jina/docs/fundamentals/executor/executor-methods.md

 - `parameters`: A Dict object that passes extra parameters to Executor functions.

 - `docs_matrix`:  This is one of the least common parameters to be used for an Executor.
-It is passed when multiple parallel branches lead into the Executor, and `disable_reduce=True` is set.
+It is passed when multiple parallel branches lead into the Executor, and `no_reduce=True` is set.
 Each DocumentArray in the matrix is the output of one previous Executor.

 - `docs_map`:  This is also one of the least common parameter to be used for an Executor.
 It has the same utility as `docs_matrix` but the information comes as a dict with previous Executor names as keys, and DocumentArrays as values.